arcadefx/material-ui/README.md

 * Touchpoints are included in all controls, but can be turned off.
 * Built-in callBacks are defined but can be overridden easily to do other tasks.
 * Colors can be adjusted and some controls support gradients.
+* To use Material font icons, refer to 'icon-font/codepoints' and place the codepoint as the 'text' of a button.
+See http://google.github.io/material-design-icons/ for more information.

 Contributing
 -------------
 * Feel free to contribute code, testing and feedback.
 * Once we get additional authors they will be included in the repo and get recognition for their efforts.
+* Please follow the licensing terms for any software included.

 To-Do
 -------------